climatedu/climatedu/data/course/urbanization.md

 ![Effect of O3 on Yeild of Crops](./images/7-crops.png)

 **Q: What trends, if any, do you see in the graph?
 Which crop(s) lost the most yield and what implications does that have in our lives?
-What do you predict?**
+What do you predict**

 <textarea placeholder="Preview submission area.
 Answers are not saved."></textarea>